Skip to main content

 string

-Renames the attribute during the transformation step (at root level or within Maps):
+Renames schema values during the transformation step (within items or maps):

 const weaknessesSchema = record(